The proposed METRO Blue Line Extension project will bring light rail transit to the northwest communities of the Minneapolis-St. Paul Metro.

 - Future LRT on the METRO Green Line extension (Southwest LRT)

-- Bus rapid transit on the METRO Red Line
+- Bus rapid transit on the METRO Orange and Red Lines

 - Northstar commuter rail line